 When we look for assertiveness in our job interview process, even if we’re welcoming it through any language and behavior modality, we are biasing the interview process against demographics who have, their whole lives, been negatively characterized any time they raise their voices.
 In order to maximize their own safety and acceptance, marginalized people learn to speak more softly and allow themselves to be interrupted more often.
 BAM!
 “Not assertive enough.
 Send in the next candidate.”

 And this is just one example.

-The thing is, tech only wants people of color who seamlessly effuse language and behavior that makes white people comfortable.
+The workplace requires people to seamlessly effuse language & behavior that makes white people comfortable.

-And that leaves many people of color with fewer means of demonstrating their skills and value to white culture-based institutions.
+And that leaves BIPOC especially (that’s black and indigenous people of color) with fewer means of demonstrating their skills and value to white culture-based institutions.
 So they get filtered out of tech—to the extreme detriment of the tech community.
 We lose their unique perspectives, lived experiences, and talents, not to mention their insights into a consumer market that will very soon comprise the majority of the U.S. population.

 For example, we already talked about why applicants of color might skew less “assertive”—not because they can’t be assertive, but because they could do the same thing as an “assertive” white guy and get called hysterical or dangerous.

 How about “someone I’d like to grab a beer with?”
 Most of us gravitate toward friends who look mostly like us.
 Even if they don’t, they forrrrrrr-sure sound like us.
 So if this is one of your criteria for hiring, your hiring manager will select for people who look like them.